nickolanack/node-apache-log/README.md

 # node-apache-log

+This is a command line tool (mostly) used to monitor large numbers of apache virtual hosts at once

 btw: this tool has been created for my own use on rhel6 server with apache 2.2.15.
 If this does not work for your system feel free to make modifications